The Cancer Research

 - Limited evidence suggests that foods containing vitamin C may DECREASE the risk of:

-- lung cancer (in people who smoke) and squamous cell esophageal cancer
+- Lung cancer (in people who smoke) and colon cancer

 Ongoing Areas of Investigation

-- In cell and animal studies, flavones influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Flavones influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.
 They inhibit cancer cells’ growth and ability to spread, and activate signaling that leads to self-destruction of abnormal cells.
 They reduce expression of oncogenes (genes that have potential to cause increased cell growth that can lead to cancer) and increase expression of tumor suppressor genes.

 - In cell studies, proanthocyanidins are antioxidants that seem to influence gene expression to decrease growth of cancer cells and increase their self-destruction.
 However, this may not reflect effects when they are consumed in food, especially in parts of the body other than the gut.

 - Ellagitannins are broken down in the digestive system to ellagic acid and then to urolithins, which are the compounds that can be absorbed into the body.
 In cell and animal studies, ellagic acid and the urolithins that form from it increase antioxidant enzymes, decreasing free radical damage to DNA that can lead to cancer.
 By influencing gene expression, they decrease growth and stimulate self-destruction of several types of cancer cells.